oVirt/ovirt-site/source/feature/self-hosted-engine-iscsi-support.html.md

 ### Dependencies / Related Features

-*   ovirt-hosted-engine-ha provides new class **FilesystemBackend** which provides the API for all the storage actions specific for the hosted engine
+*   ovirt-hosted-engine-ha provides a new class **FilesystemBackend** which provides the API for all the storage actions specific for the hosted engine
 *   the existing setup code has been ported to use this API

 ### Documentation / External references